-I was appalled when we had to go gluten free how many products had rice in them.
+It was appalling when we had to go gluten free how many products had rice in them.
 Cookies, Breads, Cereals, Breadcrumbs, Cakes, Pasta.
-I knew we were changing one grain for another without much thought to the process.
+It occurred to me we were changing one grain for another without much thought to the process.
 I also found that unless the manufacturers were really caring about the taste, they were mostly pretty bland.
 Bland cookies, bland mixes, bland, bland, bland.
-I was astounded.
-I thought to myself, how will we ever get kids to stick to a diet if it all tastes like this?
+Astounding.
+It came to me: how will we ever get kids to stick to a diet if it all tastes like this?
 That simple thought changed my life.

 I was not going to pay top dollar for food that did not taste like food.
 It started me thinking and it started me baking.
 Every recipe I found used rice as their primary ingredient.
-I could not comprehend how something so bland was being used to make everything.
-Personally, I was aware of the rising arsenic levels in rice and rice was banned from my kitchen as an ingredient in baking.
+It was incomprehensible that something so bland was being used to make everything.
+Personally, I was aware of the rising arsenic levels in rice.
+Rice was banned from my kitchen as an ingredient in baking.
 I felt like rice should be rice.
 My first attempts at baking were hideous, until I started finding grains (coconut flour, sorghum, millet & amaranth) that have some flavor and a decent texture to them.
 Let’s just say it started getting fun when things started tasting better.

 Yes, Rice is Easy, But, Is it Smart?